 Jeff MacFarlane’s Rough Road to 203 Mini Transat

 Jeffrey Macfarlane, 31, grew up in Michigan then spent over a decade in offshore racing, with a long stretch in Australia on boats like the well-known maxi Wild Oats.
-In 2012, he crossed the Atlantic twice, on the Open 60, … Continue reading
+In 2012, he crossed the Atlantic twice, on the Open 60, Le Pengouin, then in the Quebec St-Malo Race with the Class 40 EDF Energies Nouvelles.… Continue reading Jeff MacFarlane’s Rough Road to 203 Mini Transat

 When Slo-mo-shun Set the World Record in Seattle!

 There’s not a week goes by these days without someone on some kind of a boat trying to set a record for speed or distance.
 They may using human/wind/motor/solar power, or trying some novelty event like “largest boat tie-up.”
-That’s … Continue reading
+That’s an achievement that the public can easily understand!
+It was set by 1,651 boats on… Continue reading When Slo-mo-shun Set the World Record in Seattle!

 Ice Bird, Hero, Calypso at Palmer in 1972